Morganamilo/tide/README.md

 8- Change ~/.mutt/muttrc to use your desired email address and email server

 Enjoy!
 You can use the update script if you want to keep up with the new changes in this repository.

+If you wish you can also use the upgrade2gui script to get a GUI mode with better support for images, videos and web browsing.

 ##Usage